 Your grill is the center of your outdoor kitchen, and it is likely the part of your outdoor kitchen that you will use the most.
 That being said, there are many different options to choose from.

-Charcoal grills can be more time consuming to light and maintain than other types of grills.
+- Can be more time consuming to light and maintain than other types of grills.
 However, the charcoal of the grill infuses a deep flavor into the food you are grilling on it.

-Rotisserie is a common option as well if you like to cook this way.
+- A common option as well if you like to cook this way.
 Electricity will be required for this which can add cost.

-Low volt lights are a great option if you like to cook out during winter when the sun goes down earlier.
+- A great option if you like to cook out during winter when the sun goes down earlier.
 Again, electricity is required for this option.

 Drawers to store utensils are nice additions to grills that can be installed outdoors.
 Some can be heated which can be used to store towels in for hot tub owners.

 Choosing a Pergola